Charlottesville Worker’s Comp Attorneys

 Filing Your Worker’s Compensation Claim

 To be eligible for compensation you must file your claim no later than 2 years after the incident.
 You can file your claim online or by mail.
 Worker’s compensation benefits can cover your medical expenses from the injury/illness as well as your lost wages while you were unable to work.
+Frequently, there may be an opportunity for settlement of a Virginia workers’ compensation claim.
+Virginia workers’ compensation, however, usually does not provide for compensation for pain and suffering.

 Types of Virginia Workers’ Compensation Claims We Handle